pedramamini/RewindMCP/README.md

 #### Transcript Words
 Individual words extracted from audio recordings through speech recognition.
 Each word in the `transcript_word` table includes information about when it occurred within the audio recording (timeOffset), its position in the full text (fullTextOffset), and its duration.
 Transcript words are linked to their source audio recording.

+**Key Fields:**
+- `speechSource`: Identifies the speaker - `'me'` for user's voice, `'others'` for other speakers
+- `word`: The transcribed word text
+- `timeOffset`: Timing within the audio segment (milliseconds)
+- `duration`: Length of the spoken word (milliseconds)

+This speaker identification enables clean voice training data export by filtering to only the user's spoken words.

 #### Frames
 Screenshots captured by Rewind.ai at regular intervals as you use your computer.
 Each frame in the `frame` table includes a timestamp (createdAt) and is linked to the application segment it belongs to.
 Frames are the visual equivalent of audio recordings, capturing what was on your screen at specific moments.